See board of directors, board of trustees.

 See Capitalization, coast.

-Capitalize the first word after a colon only if it is a proper noun or the start of a complete sentence: He promised this: The company will make good all the losses.
+Capitalize the first word after a colon only if it is a proper noun or start a complete sentence: He promised this: The company will make good all the losses.
 But: There were three considerations: expense, time, and feasibility.

 Colons are placed outside quotation marks unless they are part of the quotation itself.